BoomBrush/op-estimation/README.md

 # Contact

 If you want to talk to me about this, I welcome that and would love to.
-My email is boombrush(at)hotmail[dot]com.
+My youtube channel is www.youtube.com/user/BoomBrush, just comment there on my most recent video.